rajiv3672/rajiv3672/README.md

 **Welcome!**

 I am Rajiv Das.
-I am working as a Trainee Engineer at the Circuit and System Design department at Ulasemi Pvt.
+I am working as an Assistant Engineer at the Circuit and System Design department at Ulasemi Pvt.
 Limited.
 I finished my Bachelor's at *Shahjalal University of Science and Technology*, Bangladesh (SUST).
 My major was in **Physics** and my minor was in **Electrical and Electronics Engineering**.